 No matter if you're hitting up the gym, going for a 3-mile run, or are out on a bike ride, having the right pair of headphones can turn any dull workout into a great one.
-Music, podcasts, and audiobooks are excellent ways to keep yourself motivated while breaking a sweat, and below are 12 options that we think will serve you admirably no matter how hard you're pushing yourself.
+Music, podcasts, and audiobooks are excellent ways to keep yourself motivated while breaking a sweat.
+They below are 12 options that we think will serve you admirably no matter how hard you're pushing yourself.
 Here's some of the best wireless headphones for working out.

 - Can't go wrong: Soundcore Spirit X